danganhvu1998/myINIAD/thesis/roadmap.md

 ## Project Purpose

 - Speed up graph computing on Heterogeneous Clusters by sharing workload between workers
   - Expect speed up by 10-30% when using BSP.
 Probablly not compatible with SSP or ASP
+    - There is no proof yet, and there is a chance this target is not possible to make
+      - Depend on how much workload the slow workers send to fast worker
+  - But we also adding a stage for each round, that should not take much time.
+But still a point to pay attendtion to
 - Allow adding clusters if needed even when computation is going

 ## Work to do